Category

 Sawai: Hearing you speak, I realize there are many points of contact between the ocean and business.
 That said, I suspect many companies still feel the "ocean" or "marine life" are quite distant from their own products and services.

 Takeuchi: I agree.
 However, looking at the entire supply chain, it's common for elements related to business activities to flow into the ocean in some form.
-Therefore, I would like companies to seriously consider what kind of relationship they have with the ocean and aquatic ecosystems.
-What we aim to do is not just advocate "protect the ocean," but to protect the ocean while also developing industry.
+Therefore, I would like companies to seriously consider what kind of relationship they have with the marine and aquatic ecosystems.
+What we aim to do is not just advocate "protect the ocean," but to protect the ocean while also enabling industrial development.
 We sincerely hope to advance open innovation in a positive relationship with many companies.

 After working at an HR-focused creative agency, I joined Dentsu Inc. As a business producer, I handled the beverage, food, AI, and cosmetics industries, focusing on brand management while also engaging in advertising production, new product development, and business launches.
 After welcoming a rescue cat into my family, my awareness of social issues grew, leading me to the Sustainability Consulting Office.
 In my current role, I work across various sustainability domains, primarily focusing on biodiversity.
 I love cats, beer, and camping.